 Clunky first attempts

-My fellow commuters playing Angry Birds in the railway carriage are testament to the fact that a compelling game can do wonders to speed the take-up of a new technology.
+My fellow commuters playing Candy Crush in the railway carriage are testament to the fact that a compelling game can do wonders to speed the take-up of a new technology.

 Exploration of ideas

 Second, there really is a widespread desire to explore new ways of receiving and interacting with information.

 We already use the processing power, network connectivity and functionality of our smart devices to draw on an ecosystem of cloud services and share our life as it unfolds on social media.
 It is not going to take much to add a personal network of sensors and display devices to provide even more context awareness, focused information delivery and gesture-driven interfaces.